Monterey Bay National Marine Sanctuary

 - Congressionally designated in 1992 as a National Marine Sanctuary for the purpose of resource protection, research, education, and public use

 - Includes bays, estuaries, coastal and oceanic waters

-- High diversity of flora and fauna including 33 species of marine mammals, 94 species of seabird, 345 species of fishes, and numerous species of invertebrates and plants
+- High diversity of flora and fauna including 34 species of marine mammals, more than 180 species of seabirds and shorebirds, at least 525 species of fishes, and an abundance of invertebrates and algae

 - Contains the Monterey Canyon, a submarine canyon that rivals the Grand Canyon in size